-The language on which the tool is based upon plays a very important role while using it.
+The language on which the tool is based on plays a very important role while using it.
 You may be thinking that Symfony and Laravel use PHP, so both of them have the same programming language.
 However, there is a slight change in both regarding the programming language.
-Symfony uses the common PHP language, that means it's written only on the universal code that could be modified using the syntax.
+Symfony uses the common PHP language, which means it's written only on the universal code that could be modified using the syntax.

 Every language comes with some methods and traits that need to use in the programming and so does PHP.
 Laravel uses these traits and methods as it is written using the universal codes of PHP.
-This makes the codes smaller without any repetitive lines, easier to understand and simply useable by the developers.
+This makes the codes smaller without any repetitive lines, easier to understand, and simply useable by the developers.

-Both the framework uses the different approach to access the data while building the web app.
+Both the framework uses a different approach to access the data while building the web app.
 Where Symfony uses Doctrine, Laravel goes for Eloquent.
 Now, there are two things to look for, one is the migration and the other is data access in these frameworks.

 As Symfony uses the Doctrine, the migration will take place automatically all you need to do is define the model.
 However, in Eloquent you need to do the migration manually, but there is no need to define the field in the model.
 So here I think that the game has gone for a draw.

 Symfony uses the Doctrine, so you need to create the repositories every time you want the app to access data, this could lead to large and complicated repositories.
 However, the work in Eloquent is easy and fluid as it uses the SQL functions for most of the actions, so you need to have a basic SQL knowledge.